- ECWR Stranding Hotline: 855-STRAND1 (855-787-2631) or,

 The Emerald Coast Wildlife Refuge (ECWR) has provided marine mammal response for the western Florida panhandle since 1994.
-ECWR is authorized by NOAA to handle these federally protected animals as a member organization of the national marine mammal stranding network.
+ECWR is authorized by NOAA to respond to these federally protected animals as a member organization of the national marine mammal stranding network.

 Our coverage area spans: